10 Stages Of Love Relationship That Most Couples Go Through

 If you’re in this stage, you might wonder why your sex drives doesn’t match your partners, or why theirs lessened, or why you annoy or anger your partner more now.

-You might make assumptions and opinion about your partner, and your expectations also tend to increase form each other.
+You might make assumptions and opinion about your partner, and your expectations also tend to increase from each other.

 When these assumptions and opinions differ in real life, it might leave you feeling ecstatic or depressed.

 What you need to do is hold on!
 The best is yet to come – even if you see a drop in your love relationship.
 Keep making the efforts and hope for the best.